• français

 This study aims to investigate the effects of both the microstructure and void on the high-cycle fatigue behavior of metallic materials.
 To deal with this matter, finite element analyses of polycrystalline aggregates ...

-• The role of the microstructure and defects on crack initiation in 316L stainless steel under multiaxial high cycle fatigue
+• Influence of the microstructure and voids on the high-cycle fatigue strength of 316L stainless steel under multiaxial loading

 Communication avec acte

-The aim of this study is to analyse the influence of both the microstructure and defects on the high cycle fatigue behaviour of the 316L austenitic stainless steel, using finite element simulations of polycrystalline ...
+The aim of this study is to analyse the influence of micro-notches on the fatigue behaviour of an electrolytic copper using finite element simulations of polycrystalline aggregates.
+In these simulations, in which the grains ...

 Article dans une revue avec comité de lecture